-> Each terminal requires a specific hardware type, which contains information about the product name and terminal manufacturer.
+Each terminal requires a specific hardware type, which contains information about the product name and terminal manufacturer.
 However, at the beginning, the SUSE Manager database does not have this information.
 To tell SUSE Manager what image to deploy on each terminal, you can set hardware type groups.
-After you have created your new hardware type group, you can apply the Saltboot formula to the group and configure it for your environment.
+After you have created a new hardware type group, you can apply the Saltboot formula to the group and configure it for your environment.

-> Hardware types allow you to group devices according to manufacturer and device name.
+Hardware types allow you to group devices according to manufacturer and device name.
 Then, all devices of a particular type can be managed as one.

 Empty profiles can be assigned to a hardware type group either before or after registration.
 If an empty profile is not assigned to a hardware type group before registration, it will be assigned to group that best matches the product information available to it.

 For this procedure, you will require the system manufacturer name and product name for your terminal.

 Determine the hardware type group name.
 Prefix the name with

 HWTYPE:, followed by the system manufacturer name and product name, separated by a hyphen.
 For example:

 In the SUSE Manager Web UI, navigate to, and click the Create Group button.

 Create System Groupdialog, create a new system group, using the hardware type group name you determined in step one of this procedure.

 Only use colons, hyphens, or underscores in hardware type group names.
 Spaces and other non-alphanumeric characters will be removed when the name is processed.